Tue-Sat 9-12 and 1-4:30 Sun 1:30-4:30

 Continue your discoveries in the Special Exhibitions Gallery featuring traveling exhibits provided by the Smithsonian Institute Traveling Exhibition Service, Exhibits USA, and other national and international exhibit sources.

 Return again and again to Stauth Memorial Museum to learn about history, art, science and more!
 Exhibits change every 6 to 8 weeks so there is always something new to see and learn, thus continuing the Stauth's vision of bringing the world to Montezuma.
 Check out the Traveling Exhibitions page for a complete list of Special Exhibitions and Events.
-On exhibit now: America Celebrates!
-Quilts of Joy and Remembrance.
-It is an exhibit of 58 Art quilts and we have added 21 local quilts to the exhibit.
+On exhibit now: 50 Greatest Photographs of National Geographic.
+This exhibit showcases some of National Geographic magazine's most compelling photographs.
+From Steve McCurry's unforgettable Afghan girl to Nick Nichols' iconic image of Jane Goodall and chimpanzee to Thomas Abercrombie's never-been-seen view of Mecca, the exhibit includes some of National Geographic's magazine's most-remembered and celebrated photographs from its more-than-120-year history.

 The Fry Wildlife Collection is a breathtaking exhibition of big game animals including nearly all of the major North American Big Game species.